2012 Delhi gang rape and murder: Justice Verma Committee and changes in law

-On 3 February 2013, the Criminal Law (Amendment) Ordinance, 2013 was promulgated by then President Pranab Mukherjee.
-It provides for amendment of the Indian Penal Code, Indian Evidence Act, and Code of Criminal Procedure, 1973, on laws related to sexual offences.
+On 3 February 2013, the Criminal Law (Amendment) Act, 2013 was promulgated by President Pranab Mukherjee.
+It provides for amendment of the Indian Penal Code, Indian Evidence Act, 1872, and Code of Criminal Procedure, 1973, on laws related to sexual offences.
 The ordinance provides for the death penalty in cases of rape.
 According to Minister of Law and Justice Ashwani Kumar, 90 percent of the suggestions given by the Verma Committee Report were incorporated into the Ordinance.
 However, critics state that many key suggestions of the commission have been ignored, including the criminalisation of marital rape and trying military personnel accused of sexual offences under criminal law.

 In a December 2013 interview, Nirbhaya's parents, Badri Nath Singh and Asha Devi, said they were trying to get the juvenile law changed in such crimes as the rape and murder of their daughter.
-They petitioned the Supreme Court to try the juvenile in a criminal court instead of a Juvenile Justice court.
+They petitioned the Supreme Court to try the juvenile in a criminal court instead of a Juvenile court.
 The juvenile defendant was sent to borstal youth detention for three years and then released.
 He was just short of 18 years when he committed the crime.

-In a March 2015 interview with The Tribune, Women and Child Development Minister Maneka Gandhi said that Government is going ahead with a law treating juveniles as adults in grave crimes.
+In a March 2015 interview with The Tribune, Ministry of Women and Child Development Maneka Gandhi said that Government is going ahead with a law treating juveniles as adults in grave crimes.

-On 22 December 2015, Rajya Sabha passed the revised Juvenile Justice Act, which proposed that the accused of heinous crimes who are above 16 years of age will be treated as an adult in the court of law.
+On 22 December 2015, Rajya Sabha passed the revised Juvenile Justice (Care and Protection of Children) Act, 2015, which proposed that the accused of heinous crimes who are above 16 years of age will be treated as an adult in the court of law.